 - If the vomiting does not recur, slowly switch your dog back to their normal diet, or a special diet as recommended by your vet, over the course of several days.

 For some cases of vomiting, it may be necessary to modify the diet permanently.
 Special or prescription dog food may need to be given as a way to avoid certain ingredients, add fiber to the diet, decrease the fat intake or increase digestibility.

-Antibiotics are given if the vomiting is caused by bacteria.
-They may also be given if the stomach or intestines have been damaged (e.g., blood in the stool or vomit would indicate an injured intestine or stomach) and there is a chance that the injury could allow bacteria from the digestive tract into the bloodstream.
+- Your vet may prescribe antibiotics.
+Antibiotics may also be given if the stomach or intestines have been damaged (e.g., blood in the stool or vomit would indicate an injured intestine or stomach) and there is a chance that the injury could allow bacteria from the digestive tract into the bloodstream.

-In some cases, anti-emetics (drugs to help control vomiting), like Cerenia, or other medications may be given.
+In some cases of vomiting, anti-emetics (drugs to help control vomiting), like Cerenia, or other medications may be given.
 It is always important to have an accurate diagnosis before the use of any of these drugs or medications, and it’s best to closely follow your veterinarian’s recommendations regarding appropriate treatment.

 While some diseases that cause vomiting in senior dogs, such kidney or liver disease, may not be curable and require continuous medication and treatment, you and your veterinarian can work together to maintain the highest quality of life for your senior dog, for the greatest amount of time.